In this article, I want to discuss an important topic because it’s at the heart of what we are doing at Finxter.

-If you look at an exponential curve, it looks very flat most of the time.
-80% of the improvement comes from the explosion at the end.
+🧨 If you look at an exponential curve, it looks very flat most of the time.
+80% of the end result comes from the explosion at the end.

-You won’t realize your improvements a lot but over time it will accumulate and your skill level will improve in comparison to other people.
+As a result, you won’t realize your improvements initially but over time your knowledge will accumulate and your skill level will improve in comparison to other people.

-The number one mistake most people make is that they improve every day, riding the flat part of the curve.
+A major mistake of most people is that they improve every day, riding the flat part of the curve.
 They cannot even imagine how they can possibly close the seemingly huge disparity between their own skills and the skills of the great masters.

 So maybe they invested a year improving and then they stop being discouraged.
 They are not in the game for the long term.

-But you must commit.
-Even if there are new trends.
-Even if it seems to be that there are new jobs.
-Even if computer science or coding does not seem to be attractive anymore.
+But you must commit: keep learning every day.
 You have to change but you also have to commit to becoming a master coder, changing your definition on the way to account for changes.